25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 when you enter your email below

-1. Look up winter trail conditions
+1. Research winter trail conditions

 When choosing where to go winter hiking, one of the first things you’ll need to do is look up current trail conditions.
 Many trailheads are not accessible in winter, so you’ll want to make sure you can get there safely in your vehicle.